-Melissa also has extensive experience with facilitating the efficient review of large volumes of electronic data, including through predictive coding, in connection with internal and government investigations.
-She is a member of the firm’s e-Discovery committee.
+Melissa also has extensive experience with facilitating the efficient review of large volumes of electronic data, including through the use of artificial intelligence, in connection with internal and government investigations and litigation.

 Melissa’s representative experience includes:

 Melissa received her bachelor’s degree from Harvard University (A.B., cum laude, 2001) and her law degree from Boston College Law School (J.D., magna cum laude, 2004).
 She was a member of the Boston College Law Review and was elected to the Order of the Coif.

 Admissions and Professional Memberships